RicciWoo/CSCI-P565-ResearchMate/README.md

 # CSCI-P565-ResearchMate
-This is a group project for the coursework CSCI-P 565 Software Engineering
+This is a group project for the coursework CSCI-P 565 Software Engineering.
+Check